 Investments: KOHO does not offer GICs or mutual funds, while Simplii Financial does.

-Credit Cards: Both Simplii Financial and KOHO offer a Visa card you can use to earn cash back.
-The free KOHO Card pays unlimited 0.50% cash back on all purchases, while the Simplii Financial Cash Back Visa Card pays 0.50% to 4% depending on the purchase category.
+Credit Cards: Simplii Financial offers a Visa card you can use to earn cash back, while the KOHO card is a Mastercard.
+The free KOHO Card pays up to 1% cash back on grocery and gas purchases, while the Simplii Financial Cash Back Visa Card pays 0.50% to 4% depending on the purchase category.

 Convenience: Both KOHO and Simplii provide their services online only.
 You can reach their customer support by email/chat; however, there are no physical locations or branches you can walk into.
 Simplii also offers phone support 24/7.